Mortgage

 How to Read a Mortgage Statement

 Your monthly mortgage statement provides valuable information about your home loan.
-Knowing how to read your monthly mortgage statement will help you keep track of how quickly you’re paying off your loan, as well as help you spot any changes to your payment or who you should be making your payments to.
+Knowing how to read your mortgage statements can help you keep track of how quickly you’re paying off your loan, as well as help you spot any updated information — for example, changes to your payment amount or who you should make your payments to.

 A mortgage statement is an accounting of all of the details about your mortgage, including the current balance owed, interest charges, interest rate changes (if you have an adjustable-rate mortgage) and a breakdown of your current and past payments.

-Mortgage lenders are legally required to provide you with a mortgage statement for each billing cycle during the life of your loan.
+Mortgage lenders are required by law to provide you with a mortgage statement for each billing cycle during the life of your loan.
 The document includes specific loan information in a standard format, so you know how each dollar of your mortgage payment is spent.

-The Consumer Mortgage Protection Bureau (CFPB) created a sample document on its website, which LendingTree adapted below to explain each part of your mortgage statement.
-Follow the numbers in the graphic below for a section-by-section breakdown of what the statement tells you.
+Follow the numbers in the graphic below for a section-by-section breakdown of what our sample mortgage statement tells you.

 1. Mortgage servicer information